igemsoftware2019/iGemMarburg2019/README.md

 ### The Trained Colony Picker AI

+In the `AI` folder you can find the AI which is used to detect colonies in images.

 ## Hardware
 In this folder all STL files and further instructions for assembling the 3D printed hardware can be found.
 This includes hardware for the Colony Picking add-on, the Promega Plasmid Purification Protocols as well as additional labware.